Guest Gift Bags for your Tamarindo Wedding

 - Guaro or Cacique – An alcohol made of sugar cane, it is more like a light rum or vodka.
 It is very strong and inexpensive.

 - Fried Plantains – Just like potato chips, but they are plantains.
-As potato chips, they come in a variety of flavors; lemon and salt, plain, bbq, etc.
+Like potato chips, they come in a variety of flavors; lemon and salt, plain, bbq, etc.

 - Dulce de Leche Caramels – Dulce de Leche is like caramel, but a little darker and richer.